web3ideation/multisig-wallet-w3i/README.md

 // !!! ✅

-spießer proposals
+spießer proposals✅
 transaction index should start with 1 instead of 0 -> machts kompliziert also lass ichs weg for the transfer erc20 and 721 functions of the multisig wallet the from is obviously this.address, so it shouldnt be needed in the functions arguments --> it makes sense to have from, because the contract could also handle tokens where it just has the rights to, without owning them (so i added the from parameter to ther erc721 as well)
-➡️ Add that with submitting there will automatically the confirm function be called (is that necessary?)
+Add that with submitting there will automatically the confirm function be called (is that necessary?) ✅

-ok this is my contract now ... please let me know where i can safe gas significantly
+➡️ ok this is my contract now ... please let me know where i can safe gas significantly

 check if the 2/3 and 50%+1 really works for 2 3 4 5 6 7 8 99 999 owners